-The definition of noise is a sound, especially one that is loud, unpleasant or causes disturbance.
+The definition of Noise is a sound, especially one that is loud or unpleasant or that causes disturbance.
 Everyone reacts differently to noise.
-Noise that occurs early in the morning, late at night, on weekends or on public holidays can disturb neighbours, disrupt their sleep and interfere with their normal daily activities.
-Even general noise such as listening to the TV or talking on the telephone, if loud enough, can impact on people's health and wellbeing.
+Noise that occurs early in the morning, late at night, on weekends or public holidays can disturb neighbours, disrupt their sleep and interfere with their normal daily activities.
+Even general noise, such as listening to the TV, talking on the telephone, if loud enough, can impact on people's health and wellbeing.
 This fact sheet includes information for owners, occupiers and operators and is intended to help manage noise on premises and meet legal requirements.